Jean-Marie Villot

 Jean-Marie Villot (11 October 1905 – 9 March 1979) was a French prelate and Cardinal of the Roman Catholic Church who served as Archbishop of Lyon from 1965 to 1967, Prefect of the Congregation for the Clergy from 1967 to 1969, Vatican Secretary of State from 1969 to 1979, and Camerlengo of the Holy Roman Church from 1970 to 1979.
 He was made a cardinal in 1965.

 Early life

 He was born on 11 October 1905 in Saint-Amant-Tallende, Puy-de-Dôme, to Joseph and Marie (née Laville) Villot; he was an only child.
-Before serving in the military until 2 August 1924, he studied for the priesthood in Riom, Clermont, and Lyon.
+Before completing his military service on 2 August 1924, he studied for the priesthood in Riom, Clermont, and Lyon.
+Clermont, and Lyon.
 He became a Marist novice on 7 September 1925, but left the order three months later.
 He then studied at the Catholic Institute of Paris and the Pontifical Athenaeum Angelicum in Rome, where he earned a licentiate in canon law and a doctorate in sacred theology in 1934 with a thesis entitled Le pape Nicolas II et le décret de 1059 sur l'élection pontificale.